justinian/jsix/README.md

 * bonnibel
 * ninja
 * clang
+* nasm
 * mtools
 * curl for downloading the toolchain

 ### Setting up the cross toolchain

+Running `pb sync` will download and unpack the toolchain into `sysroot`.

+#### Compiling the toolchain yourself

-If you have `clang` and `curl` installed, runing the `scripts/build_sysroot_clang.sh` script will download and build a nasm/binutils/LLVM toolchain configured for building jsix host binaries.
+If you have `clang` and `curl` installed, runing the `scripts/build_sysroot.sh` script will download and build a LLVM toolchain configured for building jsix host binaries.

 ### Building and running jsix